junaid-umer/A-S-1/README.md

 # A-S
-A catalog for Ayaz and Sons printing press and services
+Made for a client who owns a printing press